HOW TO MEASURE "EXISTENTIAL FITNESS"

 They can whipsaw, back and forth, within a single individual.
 Or within a society.

 A modern American joining ISIS or some terrorist group would be an example of this.
-Soft nihilism in modern America at one extreme might make an ideology at the other extreme seem attractive.
+A culture of soft nihilism at one extreme might make an ideology at the other extreme seem attractive.

 Yet when it's actually time to go face-to-face with the narrow realities of a rigid ideology (“Wait – ISIS won’t let me watch Game of Thrones?”) – romantic illusions can evaporate with a poof.